-It is clear that we have a lot to do to improve the health of our population and provide the kind of support that will enable people in the North East and North Cumbria to experience the same health outcomes as people in other parts of England.
+It is clear that we have a lot to do to improve the health of our population and provide the kind of care and support that will enable people in the North East and North Cumbria to experience the same health outcomes as people in other parts of England.

-Our Applied Research Collaboration (ARC) for the North East and North Cumbria is a partnership that brings together six regional universities, the NHS, health and social care providers, local authorities, the voluntary sector, community groups, members of the public and others.
+Our Applied Research Collaboration (ARC) for the North East and North Cumbria is a partnership that brings together six regional universities, health and social care providers, local authorities, the voluntary sector, community groups, members of the public and others.

 Working together, our vision is to deliver ‘better, fairer health and care at all ages and in all places’ – and our work is organised around seven key research themes.

-These include exploring how we can improve care for the most vulnerable, give children the very best start in life, keep people well for longer, support people to make healthier lifestyle choices, and tackle mental, physical and social health issues more holistically.
+Our work covers everything from exploring how we can improve care for the most vulnerable, give children the very best start in life, keep people well for longer, support people to make healthier lifestyle choices, and tackle mental, physical and social health issues more holistically.